 This can be an intermittent problem but is easily treated.
 Please do not treat your learner for head lice as a precautionary measure.
-Parents/carers discovering their learner has head lice should seek advice from their health visitor or chemist and inform the school.
+Parents/Carers discovering their learner has head lice should seek advice from their health visitor or chemist and inform the school.
+In line with policy, should 10% or more of a class be affected a letter will be sent to the families of the class to inform them.